-All proposals will be evaluated by an external review committee consisting of at representatives from DataLab’s directorate, faculty advisory board, and affiliate community.
-Priority will be given to projects that the committee deems: (a) to have the highest potential for impact; (b) most likely to lead to larger, externally funded research efforts; and (c) most technologically feasible within the scope and resources of the program.
+All proposals will be evaluated by an external review committee consisting of representatives from DataLab’s directorate, faculty advisory board, and affiliate community.
+Priority will be given to projects that the committee deems: (a) have the highest potential for impact; (b) most likely to lead to larger, externally funded research efforts; and (c) most technologically feasible within the scope and resources of the Start-Up program.

 Applicants should submit a narrative proposal of approximately 2-3 pages (but no more than 5 pages) that includes the following: